kanishka-2007-tech/hospital-management-system/README.md

 # hospital-management-system
-connectivity of mysql and python
+connectivity of mysql and python. author-kanishka gupta